PooyehA/Deep-LASI/docs/source/documentation.rst

    :alt: inserting measurement parameters
    :align: center

 Figure 12.
-THe window for specifying measurement parameters
+The window for specifying measurement parameters

 The second box is to get the ALEX sequence used for illuminating the sample.
 Different combinations of two or three laser excitation can be entered here.
 Note that for the IR laser, you should only enter the letter ‘I’.
 The letter ‘G’ works for lasers in green or yellow region.
 Then you put the slider on the corresponding channel, for example, on the image shown here on the left or right position depending on reading data from first or second channel.
 It gets three devisions in case of a three-channel experiment.